mikhaill/mikhaill.github.io/1_Introduction.md

 SaaS solutions are attractive to customers because they reduce the upfront investment and avoid the ongoing costs of maintaining the hardware and the software.
 With a SaaS solution, those costs and risks are transferred to the software developer, so it’s important that the pricing structure accounts for this.

-Besides having many implications, pricing also has to work for all the stakeholders:
+Pricing also has to work for all the stakeholders:

 - Prospects and Customers – It has to align with your customers business models
 - Messaging – Pricing messages to prospects what kind of customer you’re looking for and it has to align with your product marketing message